trevor-atlas/kill-process/README.md

 **Kill Process** is an alfred workflow and spiritual successor to the tenured [Kill Process](https://www.packal.org/workflow/kill-process) which I've used for many years.
 I created this workflow because the original had a few kinks I disliked and it had a tendency to be slower than I liked.

-It was also a great opportunity to learn more Rust 🦀!
+It was also a great opportunity to learn more Rust 🦀 and build something blazing fast 🚀 <sub>/s</sub> (it is fast, though)

+## FAQ
+> I have a problem!

+See [Caveats](#caveats).
+If that doesn't solve your problem feel free to open an issue with a detailed description of what you expected to happen, and what actually happened. :smile:

+> Is it good?

+Yes.

+> Will it make me dinner?

+No.

+> Why did you write it like that?

+I'm new to Rust, if you have suggestions or enhancements I'm happy to hear about them, but please be constructive <3.

 ## Screenshots